brandontaslater/vuejs-games-system/README.md

 - npm run serve

 ## Unit Testing (Jest)
-From withion the project folder open up a console of choice.
+From within the project folder open up a console of choice.
 - npm run test

 Serveral unit tests have been provided to test the core functionality of the game.